voxel51/eta/README.md

 for more information about ETA pipelines.

 - `eta/resources/`: resources such as media, templates, etc.

+- `eta/segmenters/`: wrappers for performing inference with common semantic segmenters

 In addition, ETA makes use of the following external dependencies: